djeada/OpenFoam-Tutorials/notes/06_turbulence_models.md

         Re_x < 5×10⁵              Re_x > 5×10⁵
 ```

-Key features of turbulent flow:
+Features of turbulent flow:

 - **Irregular**: Velocity fluctuates randomly in time and space
 - **Diffusive**: Greatly enhances mixing of momentum, heat, and mass
 - **3D and rotational**: Always three-dimensional, always has vorticity
 - **Dissipative**: Kinetic energy is continuously converted to heat
 - **Multi-scale**: Contains eddies ranging from the flow domain size down to tiny Kolmogorov scales

----

-## 2. The Energy Cascade
+## The Energy Cascade

 One of the most fundamental concepts in turbulence is the **energy cascade**,
 described by Richardson (1922) and formalized by Kolmogorov (1941).